drunkard/ceph-readable-doc/html/_sources/rados/troubleshooting/troubleshooting-mon.rst.txt

 .. index:: monitor, high availability

-When a cluster encounters monitor-related troubles there's a tendency to panic, and some times with good reason.
-You should keep in mind that losing a monitor, or a bunch of them, don't necessarily mean that your cluster is down, as long as a majority is up, running and with a formed quorum.
+When a cluster encounters monitor-related troubles there's a tendency to panic, and sometimes with good reason.
+Losing one or more monitors doesn't necessarily mean that your cluster is down, so long as a majority are up, running, and form a quorum.
-Regardless of how bad the situation is, the first thing you should do is to calm down, take a breath and try answering our initial troubleshooting script.
+Regardless of how bad the situation is, the first thing you should do is to calm down, take a breath, and step through the below troubleshooting steps.

 ..
 Initial Troubleshooting